Jian-Min-Huang/k8s-sample-2020/README.md

 |Monitor|Boot Admin & Actuator|Grafana & Prometheus|
 |Trace|Cloud Sleuth & Zipkin|jaeger|
 |Config|Cloud Config|Kubernetes Configmap|
-* These two are not fully replaced relation !
+* These two are not fully replaced relation!
 For example, even you use Grafana & Prometheus you still need Actuator to export the metrics in application.
-* Istio don't have downgrade fallback feature
+* Istio doesn't have downgrade fallback feature until 1.4.

-## Monitor
+## Monitor 📺
 |item|frameworks or tools|
 |---|---|
 |http 200|Prometheus stack & liveness and readiness probe|